resbaz/nectar-cloud-lessons/Lessons/README.md

 The original ODF files of the checklists are included so that they can be edited with [LibreOffice](http://libreoffice.org/) if they need to be changed.

-# Lesson III Accessing, and moving data to and from the VM (45min)
+## Lesson III: Accessing and updating your new computer (30 min)

-This lesson covers using `ssh` to access the instance and `scp` to move files to and from the VM.
+This lesson covers using `ssh` to access the instance.

 The main lesson is [here](Lesson_III/Lesson_III.md)

+# Lesson IV: Moving data to and from your new computer(30 min)

+This lesson covers using `scp` and CyberDuck to move files to and from the VM

+The main lesson is [here](Lesson_IV/Lesson_IV.md)

+# Lesson V: We can still run our graphical applications (30 min)

+This lesson covers the use of X-Windows to run graphical applications on the remote server.

+The main lesson is [here](Lesson_V/Lesson_V.md)